jeffhgs/weatherballoon/README.md

 ## Prerequisites

-Current local prerequisites are:
+Current prerequisites for the local machine are:

-  - JRE 1.8
+  - JDK 1.8
-  - One portable third-party binary (rclone, a golang based cloud file synchronizer)
+  - One portable third-party binary ([rclone](https://github.com/ncw/rclone), a golang based cloud file synchronizer)
   - Credentials on one cloud compute service

-Current remote OS prerequisites are:
+Current prerequisites for the remote compute image are:

   - Ubuntu linux is the target test OS.
 Other linux-based distributions may work but are not currently tested.